LautaroOchotorena/Walking-around-the-city/README.md

 ## How to Run It

-You have **two options**:
+You have **three options**:

 1. Download all the files and follow the steps I provide, or
 2. Visit this [**website**](http://lautaro98.pythonanywhere.com) where you can start right away (I recommend this option, but note that you won't be able to customize the algorithm).
+3. Create a codespace (recommended if option 2 isn't working)

-For the first option, I recommend creating a separate environment to avoid interference with your current libraries.
+For the **first option**, I recommend creating a separate environment to avoid interference with your current libraries.

 Follow these steps: